May 25, 2023

 Before landing web design jobs, it’s important to develop the necessary skills.
 Here’s how to become a web designer in nine steps:

 1. Learn Web Design Theory

-Prior to designing a website, it’s imperative to learn the basic principles of good design.
-Here are some of the most common design theories that every aspiring web designer should know:
+Prior to designing a website for your client, it’s imperative to learn the basic principles of good design.
+Here are some of the most common design theories to start your web design education path:

 - Layout design.
 Layout has a significant influence on the effectiveness of a website’s design.
 It sets clear navigation paths within web pages and prioritizes the most important elements.
 Therefore, understanding how layout works is essential to create user-friendly websites.

 - Color schemes.
 Applying an effective color scheme can improve the online experience of website visitors.
 Use contrasting colors to help viewers focus on specific elements of a web page.
 For instance, if the website has a dark background, use a lighter color to emphasize the content.